KristiyanDinev/RestaurantSystem/README.md

 - `preparing` - the order is accepted and the staff is preparing it.

 - `ready` - the order is ready to be picked up by the delivery guy or the user.
+-
+- `delivering` - the order is being delivered by the delivery guy.

 - `delivered` - the order is delivered to the user.